 12:30–3:00 Optional Extended-Day Program

-Four days a week, one of the classroom teachers runs an extended-day program.
+One of the classroom teachers at PNS also runs an extended-day program.
 Parents can sign up in advance or participate on a drop-in basis if space permits.
 Children have a quiet time and then participate in activities with the teacher.